-a) Amantadine; b) Carbidopa; c) Entacapone; d) Selegeline.
+b) Carbidopa; d) Selegeline.

-4. A patient of Parkinsonism is managed with levodopa.
+4. A patient with Parkinsonism is treated by levodopa.
 If Vitamin B complex is administered concurrently to the patient:

-a) The action of levodopa in the brain will be potentiated;

-b)Decarboxylation of levodopa in brain will be decreased;

-c)Side effects will be reduced;
+- a) The action of levodopa in the brain will be potentiated; - b) Decarboxylation of levodopa in brain will be decreased; - c) Side effects will be reduced; - d) It will result in decreased efficacy.

-d)Decreased efficacy will result.